hypercore-protocol/blog/posts/announcing-hyperdrive-10.md

 * [Hypertrie](https://github.com/hypercore-protocol/hypertrie)

 ## Chat with us
-If you have questions about Hyperdrive's design or want to talk about the stack, message us on [Discord](https://discord.gg/ga5hxGf)-- that's where we'll be having development-oriented conversations.
+If you have questions about Hyperdrive's design, or want to talk about the stack, message us on [Discord](https://discord.gg/ga5hxGf) -- that's where we'll be having development-oriented conversations.

 If you have usage questions or run into bugs, start a thread on our [GitHub Discussions page](https://github.com/hypercore-protocol/community/discussions).

-For higher-level chats about the Dat ecosystem and P2P more generally, chime in on the #dat channel on Freenode.
-We all hang out there too.

-And if you want to say something more privately, email us at [hello@hypercore-protocol.org](mailto:hello@hypercore-protocol.org).
+And to get in touch with us directly, email the team at [hello@hypercore-protocol.org](mailto:hello@hypercore-protocol.org).

 ## Credits
 Big thanks to [@mafintosh](https://twitter.com/mafintosh) for the visualizations and [@pfrazee](https://twitter.com/pfrazee) for proofreading.